-Adidas Stan Smith Slip on Shoes
+Adidas Stan Smith Slip-on Shoes

 While this isn’t technically a sandal, but we had to include it as an alternative for anyone uncomfortable with exposing their toes.
-Mules are a huge trend this summer and this version of the Stan Smith are a great sockless option for the dog days when all you want to do is kick off your kicks (ha) with ease.
+Mules were a huge trend this summer and this version of the Stan Smith are a great sockless option for the dog days when all you want to do is kick off your kicks (ha) with ease.

 Low Top Sneakers to Dress Up

 Casual wear is becoming more popular these days.
 And pairing sneakers with a suit is a modern essential style trick for that effortlessly cool, yet elevated fashion mood.
-From date-night dinners to casual Fridays in the office, having a crisp and clean sneaker is a major priority on this list (keywords: crisp and clean).
+From date-night dinners to casual Fridays in the office, having a crisp and clean sneaker is a major priority on this list (keywords: Crisp and clean).